The Complexity of Cluster Vertex Splitting and Company: A Linear Kernel for Cluster Vertex Splitting

 \begin{description} \item[Rule~I:] If there is a critical clique $[v]_{G_i} \in V(\CC({G_i}))$ such that $[v]_{G_i}$ contains at least two vertices and $\CC(G_i)[N_{\CC(G_i)}([v]_{G_i})]$ is a clique, then $G_{i+1} \coloneqq (G_i - v) - I$ and $k_{i+1} \coloneqq k_i$, where $I$ is the set of isolated vertices in $G_i - v$.

 \item[Rule~II:] If Rule~I is not applicable to $G_i$, Rule~II has not been used so far, and $\N{G_i} > 3k_i$, then $G_{i+1} \coloneqq P_3$ and $k_{i+1} \coloneqq 0$. \end{description}

-\ifshort The running time and kernel size are proven in the Appendix. \fi \toappendix{ \emph{Termination in polynomial time.} Observe that Rule~I reduces the number of vertices of the current graph, and that Rule~II is applicable at most once.
+\ifshort The running time and kernel size are proven in the full version of this paper \cite{DBLP:journals/corr/abs-2309-00504}. \fi \toappendix{ \emph{Termination in polynomial time.} Observe that Rule~I reduces the number of vertices of the current graph, and that Rule~II is applicable at most once.
 Thus, both sequences are finite and of length $\ell = \mathcal{O}(\N{G})$.
 The time complexity of constructing the critical clique graph of some graph $H$ is in $\mathcal{O}(\N{H} + \M{H})$~\cite{4kclustereditingkernel}.
 Hence, we observe that our sequences can be constructed using a budget of $\mathcal{O}(\N{G} (\N{G} + \M{G}) )$ steps.

 } \iflong \emph{Correctness.} \fi We claim that Rule~I and Rule~II are \emph{correct}, that is, the instances $(G_i, \N{G_i} + k_i)$ and $(G_{i+1}, \N{G_{i+1}} + k_{i+1})$ are equivalent with respect to the \textsc{SCC} problem for all $i \in \set{0, \dots, \ell - 1}$.
 Let $G_i$ such that $G_{i+1}$ was obtained by applying Rule~I, and let $v$ as well as $I$ as used in the definition of Rule~I. First, consider the case when $I \neq \emptyset$.
 Let $w \in I$.
 We have that $d_{G_i}(w) \ge 1$, because $w$ is not isolated in $G_i$.
 At the same time, we know that $d_{G_i}(w) < 2$, for otherwise $w$ would not be isolated in $G_i - v$.
 Thus, $d_{G_i}(w) = 1$, which forces $|[v]_{G_i}| = 2$.
 Since $w \not\in [v]_{G_i}$ would imply $d_{G_i}(w) \ge 2$, we conclude that $[v]_{G_i} = \set{v, w}$, that is, $G_i[\set{v, w}] \simeq K_2$ is a connected component of $G_i$.
 Now, it is easy to see that $(G_i, \N{G_i} + k)$ is equivalent to $( G_{i+1}, \N{G_{i+1}} + k)$ with respect to the \textsc{SCC} problem.
 Otherwise, $I = \emptyset$.
 By construction, $G_i$ is free of isolated vertices.
 Thus, applying \cref{lemma:shrink_green} yields that $(G_i, \N{G_i} + k)$ is equivalent to $(G_i - v, \N{G_i - v} + k) = (G_{i+1}, \N{G_{i+1}} + k)$ with respect to the \textsc{SCC} problem.
 Hence, Rule~I is correct.